mindkin/hourfleet/docs/insurance.md

 ![](images/Insurers_Bookings_Desktop.jpg)

 ## Hourfleet Verifications
-Your insurer is likely to be interested in how well Hourfleet keeps the rental environment.
+Your insurer is likely to be interested in how  Hourfleet keeps the rental environment secure for all parties.
 There are a number of features built into the platform for this purpose.
-In order for a rental to start:
+In order for a rental to be started by the renter:
 - Renters must have a valid drivers' licence in.
 You can revoke this verification at any time, and Hourfleet automatically revokes it if the drivers' licence is past its expiry
 - Renters must have a valid email address, mobile number and credit card.
 Any validity expiry or communication failure results in the renter's account becoming unverified
 - If required by your jurisdiction, cars must have a valid vehicle inspection certificate